shitcorp/todobot/README.md

 You can also use Github Issues if you dont want to join the discord.

-Theres also a `//suggest` command.
-It takes in an image as first flag (if you want to attach one), or the -hide flag if you want to hide in which server the suggestion was sent.
-Either way, the suggestion will end up in the #suggestions channel in the support cord.
+Theres also a `/suggest` command for sending suggestions to the support server where ppl can up or downvote them.

 I also do regular votes on new features in there, so if you want to have a say in the features that will be implemented, you know what to do.